aadel/sqlalchemy-solr/README.md

-# Apache Solr dialect for SQLAlchemy Superset
+# Apache Solr dialect for SQLAlchemy and Apache Superset

-A dialect for Apache Solr that can be used with [Apache Superset](https://superset.incubator.apache.org).
+A dialect for ßApache Solr that can be used with [Apache Superset](https://superset.apache.org).

 ## Installation

-The driver can either be installed through PyPi or from the source code.
+The package can either be installed through PyPi or from the source code.

 #### Through Python Package Index